 Not everyone who is treated with these medications develops hand-food syndrome.
 The severity of hand-foot syndrome can vary from person to person, even among people taking the same medication for the same form of cancer.

 Management and prevention

-Hand-foot syndrome is usually worse during the first six weeks of treatment with sorafenib, sunitinib, and pazopanib.
-With other chemotherapies, it appears after two to three months.
-If you have symptoms of hand-foot syndrome, talk with your doctor or another member of your healthcare team.
+Hand-foot syndrome is usually worse during the first six weeks of treatment with targeted therapies , such as axitinib, cabozantinib, regorafenib, sorafenib, sunitinib, and pazopanib.
+With chemotherapies, it usually appears after two to three months.
+If you have symptoms of hand-foot syndrome, talk with your doctor or another member of your health care team.
 There are ways to manage symptoms of hand-foot syndrome and prevent it from worsening.
 The following tips may help:

 - Limit exposure of hands and feet to hot water when washing dishes or bathing.

-- Cool your hands and feet with ice packs or cool compresses (wet towel) for 15 to 20 minutes at a time.
+- Cool your hands and feet with ice packs or cool running water or compresses (such as a wet towel) for 15 to 20 minutes at a time.
 (Avoid applying ice directly to the skin.)

 - Avoid exposure to sources of heat, including saunas, sitting in the sun, or sitting in front of a sunny window.